 - Only take on the tasks you`ll be able to handle

-A few years ago, I was constantly struggling to juggle a lot of work.
+A few years ago, when I begun my career as a freelance translator, I was constantly struggling to juggle a lot of work.
 It was exhausting— I was always missing deadlines and even ended up losing a few of my clients.
 In the rush to make more money or please more people, you might also easily make a pretty serious mistake, such as taking on too much work than you can possibly handle.
 You may find yourself in the situation where you need to turn down a great job because you said yes to 10 other jobs, obviously less profitable ones.
 You might want to consider putting aside a few days a month just in case the million dollar client comes knocking at your inbox!